 The point is to make sure you allot time to eat the food you've already prepared.
 This will save you money, and also time since you'll also have to cook less frequently.

 Habit 2: Label & Date Food Storage Containers & Place On Leftovers Shelf In Fridge

 Second, designate a specific spot in your refrigerator, either a whole shelf or part of a shelf, for leftovers, and always place those items there, and then let people know, through labels on the food containers or in some other way, what leftovers are available and how old they are.

 Often family members have no idea what is available, or don't know how old it is, so they're wary to eat it.
 Just keeping everyone informed of what is available goes a long way toward making sure the leftovers actually get eaten.

-so when you and your family eat these leftovers they are safe to eat!)
+(Also make sure you're using these 5 food storage safety tips so when you and your family eat these leftovers they are safe to eat!)

 If you don't want to use a piece of paper like I used for the illustration above, another great idea would be to use a little magnetic wipe board that you keep on the fridge where everyone can write the leftovers available, and just mark them off, or erase those words when they've been used up.

 ***Update 1: So many people asked me for a printable to keep track of your leftovers that I finally created one for you.
 You can grab your copy here! ***End Update

 ***Update 2: A reader, Jacqueline, sent in this photo below of her leftovers list in action.